IIIF/training/time_machine/iiif_intro/whatisiiif.md

 ## International

 IIIF has been implemented internationally and is not based in one country.
-It has been implemented by:
+It has been implemented by places like:

  * National Institutions:
     * Österreichische Nationalbibliothek (Austrian National Library),